 Raising pH is undertaken with the addition of liming material.
 Generally, garden lime is made up of calcium carbonate.
 Although it is not pure, it does have significantly less magnesium carbonate than Dolomite.
 For most applications and particularly where magnesium is already present in the soil in high amounts, garden lime is the best choice.
 Dolomite is a mixture of calcium and magnesium carbonates and is commonly used in potting mixes where additional magnesium is welcomed.

 Lowing pH is a little more tricky, with powdered sulphur the cheapest and most commonly used material.

-The majority of the plants grown by Bluedale are native to Australia.
-Many can cope with pH outside the preferred range of 6 to 7, however it is important to note we generally grow plants for the landscape/garden industry.
+The majority of the plants grown sold by Gardeners Planthub are suited to our soil conditions.
+Many can cope with pH outside the preferred range of 6 to 7, however, it is important to note we generally grow plants for the landscape/garden industry.
 As such they have been carefully selected, and are proven to grow well in the conditions prevalent in Australian garden conditions – this includes a pH of 6 to 7.

 (1) Government of Western Australia, 2010.
 Department of Agriculture and Food Garden Note 174 ‘Soil pH and plant health in the home garden’.